csulbying/web-app-dev/02-web-introduction/web-introduction.md

 # Web Introduction

 In this chapter we introduct the baic web concepts.
+This is based on the [Flexbox Youtube video](https://www.youtube.com/playlist?list=PL55RiY5tL51rv_vo3TM3Byu71RYchX_l_).

 ## How Does the Web Work